UVU-CS2450-Software-Engineering/UVSIM/README.txt

     2. From GitHub
         a) Clone from git: "git clone https://github.com/UVU-CS2450-Software-Engineering/UVSIM.git"

-Running UVSim
+Running UVSim GUI application
     1. Navigate to the cloned GitHub repository.
 It should contain the shown directories and files.
         UVSim <- Navigate here
         | - UVSim
         | - test
         | - README.txt
         | - UVSim.py
+        | - gui
+        | - UVSimConsole.py
+        | - UVSimGUI.py

     2.  a) Linux/Mac and some Windows systems with Python 2 alongside Python 3
+            From the terminal execute the following command
+                - "python3 UVSimGUI.py"
+        b) Windows
+            From CMD Prompt/Powershell execute the following command
+                - "python UVSimGUI.py"

+Running UVSim Console Application

+    You can still run the console app if desired

+    1.  a) Linux/Mac and some Windows systems with Python 2 alongside Python 3
             From the terminal execute one of the following commands
                 - "python3 -m UVSim"
                 - "python3 UVSim.py"